hello-jason/middleman-bss/README.md

 # Middleman Immense Seed

 This is a project template to be used for new [Middleman](http://middlemanapp.com) projects.
-It comes with Bootstrap, Slim, Sass, and is setup for Install the project template, then use it to initialize a new Middleman project.
+It comes with Bootstrap, Slim, and Sass.
+Install the project template, then use it to initialize a new Middleman project.

 ## To install